dmbarbour/wikilon/docs/AwelonLang.md

         42 true w == true 42
         42 [] b   == [42]

-A 'value word' is any word whose evaluated definition is a singleton block.
-An Awelon runtime must treat value words as values with respect to binding, data plumbing, etc..
+Support for value words is implied by the lazy link rules.
+I'm just making it explicit.
+Value words are essential for preserving human-meaningful structure and hypermedia resource references.

 ## Stalled Computation

 A 'stalled' computation is incomplete and unable to progress.
 In Awelon, the main cause of stalled computation is undefined words.
 Specifically, a computation that *might* link a word depending on its arity, etc. should stall.
 Stalls are mostly relevant in context of the *evaluate before copy*.
 Evaluation of a stalled computation is not complete, therefore we do not copy.
-That is, if `P` stalls, `[P]c` stalls.
+That is, if `P` stalls, `[P]c` stalls (and thus `[P](seq)` stalls).

-Stalls are usually a bad thing, and a development environment should ensure programmers are aware of potential issues.
+Accidental stalls are a bad thing.
+A development environment should ensure programmers are aware of potential issues.
 However, stalling may be performed on purpose, as part of future-based application patterns or active debugging.
-For that reason, stalls are not generally considered an error.
+For that reason, stalls are not considered an error.

 *Note:* Awelon will evaluate as much as possible even in context of some stalls.

-## Fixpoint
+## Fixpoint and Loops

 Fixpoint is a function useful for modeling loop behaviors.
 For Awelon language, I recommend the following variant of the [strict Z fixpoint combinator](https://en.wikipedia.org/wiki/Fixed-point_combinator#Strict_fixed_point_combinator):